AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 where ``fname`` is a std::string and ``int`` is the integer ``n`` in the ``bl_proffortfuncstart_int/bl_proffortfuncstop_int`` calls.
 ``BL_PROFILE_CHANGE_FORT_INT_NAME`` should be called in ``main()``.

+Be aware: Fortran functions cannot be profiled when using the Tiny Profiler.
+You will need to turn on the full profiler to recieve the results from fortran instrumentation.

 .. _sec:sample:tiny: